Wallace H Coulter Trust

 Sue Van - President and CEO

-Under Van's leadership, the Trust's grant strategy has been clear: "Every grant from the Foundation was designed to support groups that were under-resourced, under-represented, and under-recognized."
+Under Van's leadership, the Trust's grant strategy was clear: "Every grant from the Foundation was designed to support groups that were under-resourced, under-represented, and under-recognised."

 Other Leadership:

-• Wayne Barlin - Trustee (works full-time without compensation)
+• Wayne Barlin - Vice President, General Counsel (worked full-time without compensation)

-• Susan Racher - Trustee (works full-time without compensation)
+• Susan Racher - Vice President, CFO (worked full-time without compensation)

-• Susie Sands - Trustee (works full-time without compensation)
+• Susie Sands - Vice President, Asian Programmes (worked full-time without compensation)

 Application Process & Timeline